Algebra970/ssh-bastion/README.md

 ## TODOs

-- Block root login on server
-- Change default tunnel client user from root
+- Use default sshd_config with overrides in sshd_config.d
 - Add usage examples

 ## Credits